ansible-collections/community.sops/docs/docsite/rst/guide.rst

     $ sops --encrypt keys/private_key.pem > keys/private_key.pem.sops
     $ wipe keys/private_key.pem

-To use it in a playbook, for example to pass it to the :ref:`community.crypto.openssl_csr module <ansible_collections.community.crypto.openssl_csr_module>` to create a certificate signing request (CSR), you can use the :ref:`community.sops.sops lookup plugin <ansible_collections.community.sops.sops_lookup>` to load it:
+To use it in a playbook, for example to pass it to the :ansplugin:`community.crypto.openssl_csr module <community.crypto.openssl_csr#module>` to create a certificate signing request (CSR), you can use the :ansplugin:`community.sops.sops lookup plugin <community.sops.sops#lookup>` to load it:

 .. code-block:: yaml+jinja